Article By: Leanne Ridgeway, Owner/Chief Editor

 - Dec.
 15 – Tacoma, WA @ The Plaid Pig (w/ CFA, Teepee Creeper)

-Riff Relevant [Leanne]: How did the Fall tour go?
-You had some really huge drives between some of the gigs.
+Riff Relevant: How did the Fall tour go?
+There were some really huge drives between some of the gigs.
 The next run coming up with Fu Manchu seems to concentrate on a beeline up the West Coast.

 Tony Reed: I think we played really well at every show this last tour.
 Even if some dates may have started out with some sound difficulties, or with the van hitting some unplanned mechanical snags, we still made it to every venue in time to play.
 No matter what was happening on our tour, I think we all definitely played well.
 We just like getting in front of people.
 Luckily, we ended our last few shows of the tour with some dates that were really well-attended, so that made for a positive end.